antonshulgin/the/README.md

 Checks if the value is an instance of a class (constructor).

-This will return `false` for primitives.
-Object literals, arrays, and functions are fine though.

 ```javascript
 let num = new Number(42);
 the(num).isInstanceOf(Number); // true